 Denialists’ Deck of Cards: The 4 of Diamonds, “Consumer Freedom”

-10 thoughts on “Denialists’ Deck of Cards: The 4 of Diamonds, “Consumer Freedom””
+10 responses to “Denialists’ Deck of Cards: The 4 of Diamonds, “Consumer Freedom””

 That doesn’t compute, man.
 You mean denialists would rather have say, Pneumocystis carinii, instead of diagnosis of AIDS for which there is a treatment?